 Albacore caught by Japanese-registered vessels in Japan's Exclusive Economic Zone is rated a HIGH RISK.
+Evidence of forced labor, human trafficking, or hazardous child labor in the country's fishing industry was not found.
+Japan has not ratified ILO Convention 105 on Forced Labour, but the country has enacted and brought into force equivalent national legislation to prohibit forced labor.
 Japan does not meet the Seafood Slavery Risk Tool's country criteria because multiple sources point to the fact that legislation concerning forced labor is not enforced effectively.
-Because Japan fails to meet the Risk Tool's country criteria, evidence of forced labor, human trafficking, and hazardous child labor in the country's seafood processing, forestry, agriculture, and aquaculture industries was examined as an indicator of high or moderate risk for the profile fishery.
+Due to the lack of evidence in fisheries and Japan's failure to meet the Risk Tool's country criteria, evidence of forced labor, human trafficking, and hazardous child labor in the country's seafood processing, forestry, agriculture, and aquaculture industries was examined as an indicator of risk for the at sea portion of the Japan albacore fishery.

 According to the U.S. Department of State's 2017 Trafficking in Persons Report, "Cases of forced labor occur within the [Technical Intern Training Program, or "TITP"] a government-run program originally designed to foster basic technical skills among foreign workers that has effectively become a guest worker program."
-Evidence of foreign nationals in the TITP experiencing forced labor on fishing vessels was not located, but evidence citing Japan's Immigration Bureau notes that 67 TITP workers in the fishing and agricultural industries were "defrauded" in 2016.
-In addition, credible evidence exists that foreign nationals in the TITP program have experienced forced labor in agriculture, resulting in a high risk rating for the Japan albacore fishery.
-The government enacted legislation to reform the TITP program in 2015, but the Labor Union of Migrant Workers and other organizations contend that despite the changes, abuses persist.
+Explicit evidence of foreign nationals in the TITP experiencing forced labor on fishing vessels was not located, but evidence citing Japan's Immigration Bureau notes that 67 TITP workers in the fishing and agricultural industries were "defrauded" in 2016.
+In addition, credible evidence exists that foreign nationals in the TITP program have experienced forced labor in agriculture.
+It is noted that the government enacted legislation to reform the TITP program in 2015.
+It is also noted that the Labor Union of Migrant Workers and other organizations contend that despite the changes, abuses persist.